dart-lang/site-www/src/codelabs/null-safety.md

-If you want a variable of type `String` to accept any string or the value `null`, but nothing else, give the variable a nullable type by adding a `?` after the type name.
+If you want a variable of type `String` to accept any string or the value `null`, but nothing else, give the variable a nullable type by adding a question mark (`?`) after the type name.
 For example, a variable of type `String?` can contain a string, or it can be null.